 Employers are increasingly investing in AI-powered technologies to streamline HR processes, improve decision-making, and enhance employee experiences.
 This includes AI-powered recruitment tools, benefits tools, performance management systems, and employee engagement platforms.

-AI training is a key area of investment for organizations this year.
-If you don’t have a large training budget, here are ideas to build AI skills in your organization:
+Investing in AI training is crucial for organizations this year.
+If your training budget is limited, consider these ideas to build AI skills in your organization:

-• Scope out AI and training offered by your current software service providers.
-Leverage the resources you already have to help build skill in using AI.
+• Explore the AI and training options provided by your current software service providers.
+Use these existing resources to help build AI skills.

-• Support an employee learning circle, led by someone who is a skilled, knowledgeable early adopter of AI to host a structured learning group among employees.
+• Create an employee learning circle led by an AI-savvy early adopter to host structured learning sessions for employees.

 4. Plan for Ongoing (Equitable and Transparent) Pay and Benefits Adjustments